 I imagine a world in which social responsibility is not something exceptional but where it is the norm and not limited by geographic, ethnic, religious or other borders.
-Where individuals take care of their communities; companies understand and optimise their social and environmental impact; governments put their citizens’ welfare above political and personal gain; and where global solidarity is taken seriously and development aid is provided and received in an effective and efficient manner.
-In other words, I imagine a sustainable world.
+Where individuals take care of their communities; where companies understand and optimise their social and environmental impact; where governments put their citizens’ welfare above political and personal gain; and where global solidarity is taken seriously and development aid is provided and received in an effective and efficient manner.
+In other words, I imagine a world where societal progress is measured not only in economic but also in social and environmental terms.
 I believe that this is possible.

 I aim to facilitate these processes at all levels by making good use of my particular set of knowledge, skills and experiences.